Thoroldvix/WOTLK-EconOMatic/README.md

 ## Api Reference

-Complete documentation for each endpoint is available via the swagger interface at http://localhost: app_port/swagger-ui/index.html.
-Ensure the app is operational on your machine before accessing it.
+Comprehensive documentation for each API endpoint is accessible through the Swagger UI, located at http://localhost:8080/swagger-ui/index.html.
+If app is running on a port other than the default 8080, make sure to update the URL accordingly.

+Before attempting to access the Swagger UI, please ensure that the application is running as expected on your machine

 ## Configuration